10 Top Travel Photography Tips

 This is vital.
-Before going away, it is a great idea to have a list of the places you want to visit and what images you hope to obtain.
-Other key information is where to stay, how to get around, weather forecasts, opening hours, tide times (if by the ocean) and if so inclined do an image search to see what kind of images other photographers have taken.
-I try to avoid duplicating images taken by others, but it can be a useful guide to the style of imagery that is possible at certain locations.
-Two other useful tips I have found is to have a copy of the local subway/transportation map on your phone for convenience and to save Google maps for the area offline so you still have access without incurring roaming fees.
+Before going away, it is a great idea to have a list of the places you are visiting and what images you hope to obtain.
+Other key information is where to stay, how to get around, weather forecasts, opening hours, tide times if by the ocean and if so inclined to an image search to see what kind of images other photographers are taking.
+I certainly try to avoid duplicating images taken by others but it can be a useful guide to the style of imagery that is possible at certain locations.
+Two other useful tips I have found is to have a copy of the local subway map on your phone for convince and to save Google maps for the area you are visiting offline to still have access without incurring any roaming fees.

-There is a fine balance between ensuring you have all the gear you need and not weighing yourself down with an overloaded, heavy bag.
-The things to never travel without are fully charged spare batteries, extra formatted memory cards, travel adapter(s), cleaning cloths, a waterproof cover, lens hoods, a travel multi-tool and a tripod.
+There is a fine balance between ensuring you have all the gear you need and not weighing yourself down with an overloaded bag.
+The things are never travel without are spare batteries (fully charged), plenty of memory cards (ensure that they are all clear and formatted before you travel), travel adapter, cleaning cloths, waterproof cover, lens hoods, travel multi-tool and tripod.

-Obviously it is easy when traveling to get overwhelmed with the desire to photograph everything.
-Tying in with my earlier heading above, Research Location, you will no doubt have a list of places and images that you want to take.
-It is often difficult to shoot images that are different to the multitude of photographs taken on a daily basis by others.
-That said, I do think it is always worth the effort to try to come up with something unique.
-Whether it is the angle, lighting, time of day or framing of your image, taking many images of the scene from different vantage points may well result in something more individual and reflective your own photography style.
+Obviously it is easy when traveling to get overwhelmed with the desire to photograph.
+Tying in with my earlier heading above – research – you will no doubt have a list of places and images that you want to take.
+It is often difficult in some destinations to try to obtain images that are different to the multitude of photographs that are taken on a daily basis by others.
+That said, I do think it is always worth the effort to try to come up with something unique wherever possible and whether that be the angle, lighting, time of day or framing of your image, taking many images of the scene from different vantage points may well result in something more individual and reflective your own photography style.

-In addition to unique shots, don’t forget to photograph the little elements of an area or scene where you are visiting.
-Often people overlook the details and try to capture the entire view in one frame.
-Take time to look around where you are and capture the parts that encompass the essence of where you are.
+This follows on from the previous heading – Don’t forget to photograph the little elements of an area or scene where you are visiting.
+Often many people overlook the small details and try to capture the entire view in one frame.
+However, take time to look around where you are and capture the parts that capture the essence of where you are.

-Sometimes a photograph requires the human element to add depth, scale or emotion into an image.
+Sometimes an image requires the human element to add depth or scale or emotion into an image.
 However, most often hoards of tourists will do very little to help you obtain a compelling image.
 As such, I always try to get up early and say out late to avoid the multitude of people at certain key sites when traveling.
-Not only will you sometimes get the location to yourself (or at least with very few other people), you often have better lighting from the sunrise, sunset or evening city lights.
+Not only will you sometimes get the location to yourself (or for example in this image of the Louvre Museum in Paris with very few other people), you often get better lighting from the sunrises, sunset or evening city lights.

 Remember to stay safe and be aware of your surroundings.
-You will inevitably be carrying a lot of expensive gear and it is easy to get so focused on getting your images that you lose sight of your bag, your environment or what is going on around you.
-In crowded environments, try to carry your backpack so you are not such an easy target for pickpockets and consider using a simple lock for the zippers to prevent them from being too easily opened if you are distracted or unaware.
+You will inevitably be carrying a lot of expensive gear and it is easy to get so focussed on taking your image that you lose sight of your bag, your environment or what is going on around you.
+In crowded environments try to carry your backpack so you are not such an easy target for pickpockets and consider using a simple lock for the zippers to prevent them from being too easily opened if you are distracted or unaware.

 Don’t forget to enjoy yourself and where you are.
-It is all too easy to become obsessed with getting the perfect image and forgetting to relax a little.
-Exploring and immersing yourself whilst traveling is fantastic inspiration for your creativity.
+It is all to easy to become obsessed with getting the perfect image and forgetting to relax a little, explore and immersing yourself whilst traveling is fantastic inspiration for your creativity.